-26. Certificate on Corporate Governance Report
+25. Corporate Governance

-A separate section on Corporate Governance forming part of the Board' Report along with the Certificate from the Auditors of the Company confirming compliance of Corporate Governance norms as stipulated in Regulation 34 of the SEBI Listing Regulations is included in the Annual Report (ANNEXURE-8)
+A separate section on Corporate Governance forming part of the Board' Report along with the Certificate from the Auditors of the Company confirming compliance of Corporate Governance norms as stipulated in Regulation 34 of the SEBI Listing Regulations is included in the Annual Report

-27. Acknowledgements
+26. Acknowledgements